ptycho/ptypy/ptypy/accelerate/py_cuda/optimisation_log.md

   * Chaning expression with the boolean ? operator to avoid unnecessary loads when mask is 0
   * Didn't change anything in the performance

+## Kernel Fusion

+* fourier_error and fmag_all_update are joinable
+  * In former, all modes are calculated by 1 block, while the latter looks at them individually, but it could do the same
+  * fourier_error has only 50% occupancy in i08 case (10 modes)
+  * why is abs(f)^2 calculated - what are "errors" here?
+OpenCL uses the real*real+imag*imag version btw.
+  * small fraction of overall time anyay...
+  * Could try shared mem reduce instead of modes for fourier_error
+  * Seems small, but worth a try
+  * Then kernels can be fused together
+*

 ## Streaming Engine